Olsztyn-Mazury Airport: History

+Foundation and early years

 The first passenger airport in Olsztyn Area was Olsztyn-Dajtki airport that served flights to Bydgoszcz, Warszawa, Gdańsk and Berlin from 1926 until 1958.
 Despite the eventual cessation of scheduled services between the aforementioned destinations, the airport is still operational as a flight school and general aviation airfield.

 The airfield in Szymany originates from 1933.
 Back then it was located in Germany, just kilometres away from the Polish border.
 Being hidden within the woods, the airfield could be used as a temporary facility during the war.
 It was used this way in 1939 during the invasion in Poland.

 In 1945, the small airfield was in the hands of the Soviet army.
 As they were not interested in the facility, they left it in autumn 1945.
 The former field held a 1200m by 60m (3937 ft by 197 ft) runway, of which the remains still remain clearly distinguishable near the current field as a large, rectangular clearing in the neighbouring forest.
 Now located in Poland, the Polish army acquired it.
 In the 1950s and 1960s it was expanded and assigned as backup airport.
 It was developed on a low stage for many years, in the second half of the 1970s it received a control tower and further buildings.

 In the 1990s, when the cold war had ended, the airfield in Szymany lost its importance and was finally left.